 - Measures of prevention, mitigation or correction

 - Closure/Abandonment plan

-- Budget of the project
+- Budget of the project.

 Within a period of 20 working days the competent authority will evaluate the contents of the request and classifies the investment.
-If additional information is required the proponent should submit this information within 10 working days, or if more time is requested, the maxim period can be up to 20 working days.
+If additional information is required the proponent should submit this information within 10 working days, or if more time is requested, the maximum period can be up to 20 working days.